Head and brain injury compensation claims

 Serious head injuries may require a lengthy stay in hospital, followed by a programme of rehabilitation therapies and long-term nursing support.

-Seeking expert legal advice is, therefore, the crucial first step which will determine the long-term financial security of the injured person and their future quality of life.
+Seeking expert legal advice is the crucial first step which will determine the long-term financial security of the injured person and their future quality of life.

-Brain injured people and their families need help to deal with the medical consequences of a serious accident and the associated financial implications of Acquired Brain Injury (ABI).
+Brain injured people and their families need expert legal help to evaluate the specialist medical care costs of treating an individual involved in a serious accident and all the associated financial implications of Acquired Brain Injury (ABI).
 Bonnar Accident Law is one of Scotland’s leading personal injury law firms and our solicitors have the necessary experience and expertise in this complex area of law.

 The tragic case of Ms L (below), illustrates the hurdles claimants are faced with when dealing with insurance companies that are determined to dispute liability and thwart reasonable proposals, even to the extent of worsening the injured person’s quality of life.